banderson623/advent-of-code-2023/README.md

 3. Install this extension: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer

 Not using the cargo build and having a src directory might make this thing grumpy, but that is okay.

+... alright I got step 1 complete.
+A few thoughts:
+* Rust is pretty fun, happy I tried it.
+* I suspect my lack of awareness of rust will prove very problematic in step 2.
+* Ownership is interesting and it's still very fuzzy to me.
+Mostly still seeing warnings and squashing them.
+* Recursive strategy failed due to stack depth woes, that is fine, easy fix.

+on to step 2!